Documentation Platform

 Similarly, content can be versioned using the <Release>

-frontmatter property to version restrict an entire article.
+frontmatter property to restrict an entire article to a specific version.

 Impact & Results